Special Weather Statement issued for Southwest San Juan Mountains by NWS - News Break

 Special Weather Statement issued for Southwest San Juan Mountains by NWS

-Effective: 2021-07-13 11:51:00 MDT Expires: 2021-07-13 14:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-13 11:51:00 MDT Expires: 2021-07-13 13:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Southwest San Juan Mountains SPECIAL WEATHER STATEMENT At 128 PM MDT, Doppler radar was tracking a strong thunderstorm 10 miles southwest of Silverton, or 31 miles north of Durango.
-This storm was nearly stationary.
+Target Area: Southwest San Juan Mountains SPECIAL WEATHER STATEMENT At 1250 PM MDT, Doppler radar was tracking a strong thunderstorm over Silverton, or 36 miles north of Durango, moving south at 10 mph.
 Half inch hail and winds in excess of 30 mph will be possible with this storm.
-This storm will remain over mainly rural areas of southwestern San Juan County near Engineer Mountain.
-This includes U.S. Highway 550 in Colorado between mile markers 50 and 60.alerts.weather.gov
+Locations impacted include Silverton and Elk Park.
+This includes U.S. Highway 550 in Colorado between mile markers 56 and 75.alerts.weather.gov

 Comments / 0